Telmate/terraform-provider-proxmox/docs/resources/lxc_guest.md

 ### Clone Reference

 The `clone` field is used to configure the clone settings.
-It may ony be specified once.
+It may only be specified once.

 | Argument       | Type    | Default Value | Description |
 |:---------------|---------|---------------|:------------|